panta82/node_argument_parsers/article.md

 Instead of giving it option definitions, you just call it against arguments and it then tries to guess what they mean and packages them into an object.
 So, no varargs, no help screens, no validation.
 I'd have to build all of that manually on top of it.

 I've decided that's too barebones for what I want out of an argument parser library.
 Therefore minimist is out.
-Buckle up, it won't be the last one to go due to this reason.

 ### Nopt